- FAQ 1: Are supplementary worksheets available for the NumberSense Workbooks ?

 Mr Gamiet: Principal, A.W.
 Barnes Primary School

-“For many years, our school has struggled to improve the quality of the teaching of mathematics and raise the level of mathematics proficiency throughout our school.
-The major challenge for our teachers has been the large numbers of learners in our classes.
+“For many years our school has struggled to improve the quality of the teaching of mathematics and raise the level of mathematics proficiency amongst our teachers and children.
+The major challenge for our teachers has been the large numbers of children in our classes.
 The NumberSense Mathematics Programme was introduced to our school earlier this year by Brombacher and Associates, through the mediation of Shikaya.
 It has been the best intervention implemented at our school for a number of years.
 Small-group teaching was re-introduced and the benefits were immediately visible.
-All the learners in the class were kept busy; whilst one group of learners were on the mat, the other learners carried on with activities in their NumberSense Workbooks.
-The teachers were all excited about the introduction of the NumberSense Mathematics Programme and a remarkable improvement in mathematical literacy has been achieved: Learners in Grade 1 have extended their numeracy capabilities and all the learners’ ability to solve problems has improved.
-The Grade 2 and 3 teachers are excited because at the start of each year they can simply proceed with the activities in the NumberSense Workbooks as the learners now have the ability to work independently.
-The improvement in mathematics teaching has led to some of our learners receiving awards for mental mathematics, reading and spelling at a recent East London District competition run by the Department of Education.
-We believe the confidence that the learners have acquired in mathematics assists them in the other learning areas too.”
+All the children in the class were kept busy: while one group of children were on the mat, the other children carried on with activities in their NumberSense Workbooks.
+The teachers were all excited about the introduction of the NumberSense Mathematics Programme and a remarkable improvement in mathematical literacy has been achieved.
+Children in Grade 1 have extended their numeracy capabilities and the children’s ability to solve problems has improved.
+The Grade 2 and 3 teachers are excited because at the start of each year they can simply proceed with the activities in the NumberSense Workbooks as the children now have the ability to work independently.
+The improvement in mathematics teaching has led to some of our children receiving awards for mental mathematics, reading and spelling at a recent East London District competition run by the Department of Education.
+We believe the confidence that the children have acquired in mathematics assists them in the other learning areas too.”